TerryLansdown/lists/2022/books-to-get.md

 - The Hidden Palace
 - Death's End
-- The Galaxy and the Ground Within
 - Nightwatch on the Hinterlands
 - Witness for the Dead
 - Project Hail Mary
 - A Master of Djinn
 - She Who Became the Sun
-- The Rook - Daniel O’Malley
-- This Is How You Lose the Time War - Amal El-Mohtar & Max Gladstone
+- This is How You Lose the Time War - Amal El-Mohtar & Max Gladstone
 - Among Others - Jo Walton
 - The Long Way to a Small, Angry Planet - Becky Chambers
 - A Closed and Common Orbit - Becky Chambers